shukla-sahil/WebAlert-MERN/README.md

 ## Project Overview

 This project involves creating a web application where users can monitor URLs, create and manage organizations, and collaborate with other users within those organizations.
+Users can easily monitor multiple URLs, receive prompt email notifications in case of website is Down .
+The application is built using Node.js with
-The application is built using Node.js with MongoDB as the database and React for the frontend.
+MongoDB as the database and React for the frontend.

 ## Features Added